dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/metadata-gist.md

 a program one would use:

     /api/organisationUnits/rZxk3S0qN63/children/gist?filter=programs:gt:0

-More details on the individual filters are found in section [Filters](#gist-filters).

 ### The `headless` Parameter
 Endpoints returning a list by default wrap the items with an envelope containing